pub struct AtomicTagPtr<T, const N: usize> { /* private fields */ }Expand description

 fails.

-as success ordering makes store part of this
+Using Acquire as success ordering makes store part of this

-, and using Release
+operation Relaxed, and using Release makes the

-successful load Relaxed
+successful load Relaxed.

-The failure ordering can only be SeqCst
+The failure ordering can only be SeqCst, Acquire

-and must be equivalent or weaker than the success
+or Relaxed and must be equivalent or weaker than the success

 ordering.

-sourcepub fn compare_exchange_weak(
+Sourcepub fn compare_exchange_weak(

 &self,